-The coronavirus which appeared in December 2019 in China is today a global issue.
-It has crossed borders and several countries are now in complete isolation to stop the spread of the virus.
-Since March 2020, the Australian Prime Minister announced the implementation of strong measures to slow the spread of the virus in the country.
+The coronavirus which appeared in December 2019 in China is still today a global issue.
+It has crossed borders and several countries have been dramatically impacted by the virus.
+In March 2020, the Australian Prime Minister announced the implementation of strong measures to slow the spread of the virus in the country.
 Among those measure, Australia decided to close its borders to foreigners.
-Here are some information on the measures implemented to date and the current situation.
+Nearly two years later, the country is finally reopening to the world.
+Here are some information on the measures implemented to date and the current situation and requirements to enter the country.

 Measures implemented by Australia

-From March 2020, the country has implemented strict measures to fight the Covid pandemic both nationally and internationally.
+From March 2020, the country has implemented strict measures to fight the pandemic both nationally and internationally.
 States have closed their borders making it impossible to move between them without a permit or go into government approved mandatory quarantine.
-Today the states are partially open however, the situation can change quickly so make sure you check the website of the state you intend to visit before travelling.
+Today the states are open and only WA still closed to domestic and international travel (exemption apply)

 All people travelling to Australia on flights must provide proof of a negative COVID-19 PCR result at the time of check-in.
 Passengers on all international flights must wear a face mask during their flight and while in an Australian airport.